$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

-We also apply Alg. \ref{alg:arock} to solve (\ref{eq:dpgo_perturb}), which ensures that our algorithm is asynchronous.
-In addition, taken $f_{pgo_i}^*(\mathbf{x}_i^*)$ into (\ref{eq:arock_opti}) result a nonlinear least sqaure problem, which can be solved with Levenberg-Marquardt algorithm \cite{more1978levenberg}.
-Finally, we use the change in the cost of $f_{pgo_i}^*(\mathbf{x}_i^*)$ to determine if it converges, and like Alg. \ref{alg:dist_rot_init}, a minimum number of iterations is used to prevent premature exits.
-After the convergence, we recover the global pose with
+Our algorithm employs Alg. \ref{alg:arock} to address (\ref{eq:dpgo_perturb}), ensuring asynchronicity.
+Transforming $f_{pgo_i}^*(\mathbf{x}_i^*)$ per (\ref{eq:arock_opti}) yields a nonlinear least squares problem, solvable via the Levenberg-Marquardt algorithm \cite{more1978levenberg}.
+Convergence is determined by observing changes in the cost function of $f_{pgo_i}^*(\mathbf{x}_i^*)$.
+As in Alg. \ref{alg:dist_rot_init}, a minimum iteration count is set to avoid premature termination.
+After convergence, we recover the global pose with